 The governors conduct formal risk assessments and have developed a system to identify, monitor and control risks and to mitigate any impact they may have on the Academy in the future.
 The governors have a Risk Management Policy which includes a risk register which is amended in the light of discussions.
 The policy incorporates the risk framework, refers to the risk appetite, the identification of risk and the risk review process.
+The risk register is reviewed at least annually and more often as necessary depending on new threats, increased challenges or changes to legislation or other external events.

-Having two school sites to maintain, one of which is an historic listed building, the academy is mindful of the risk of failing to maintenance and improve the buildings.
-To the end, in 2022-2023 the school embarked on a roof and window repair project.
-The work was professionally supervised with the lowest tender accepted.
-The project cost was £230,000.

-The school was successful with a CIF bid in 2023, for fire door replacement and compartmentalisation, a project which is yet to be completed.
-In support of the bid, we submitted our annual Good Estates Management (GEMs) assessment.
-We also referred to the most recent Condition Survey in support of our bid.
-The school will make bids in the 2024-2025 round for two further capital projects.
+Having two school sites to maintain, one of which is an historic listed building, the academy is mindful of the risk of failing to maintain and improve the buildings and therefore looks to take all opportunities to secure funding.
+Fortunately, in 2023 the school was successful with a Condition Improvement Fund (CIF) bid for fire door replacement and compartmentalisation, a project which is yet to be completed due to planning delays related to the listed building status.
+The school will make two new bids in the 2025-2026 CIF round for two further capital projects.

 The Academy will continue to seek advice both specific and general from the Local Authority, the Police and the Counter Terrorism Unit regarding terrorism threat levels in London and the UK.
-Managing other risks associated with the Academy being located in Westminster close to government and historic buildings, are also informed by close contact with the Police and the Local Authority.
+Managing other risks associated with the Academy being in Westminster close to government and historic buildings are also informed by close contact with the Police and the Local Authority.